homalg-project/capdays-2018/program.md

 #### Coding Sprint in Room D-201

+Please add projects and results [to our pad](https://hackmd.io/5Tc-mZgBTfe0tXydBsThdQ)

 * 09:30: Stand-up: projects of the day
 * 17:00: Stand-up: what did we achieve today?